NOTE: Analysis is mixed in with the relation of

 The choice of the word "manufacturing" is to be noted.
 As far as I can tell, there is no "Nez Perce manufacturing" so this has been created for the show.
 Dougie, too, was said to have been manufactured.
 So let's consider the etymology of "manufacture".
 As it turns out it comes from the Latin manu meaning hand.
 It is hand + working.
 What had Red said to Richard?
 "Have you ever studied your hand?"

-Coin magic began before the coin dropped out of Hawk's pocket, with Red's dime--head's I win, tails you lose.
+Coin magic began before the coin dropped out of Hawk's pocket.
+It began with Red's dime--head's I win, tails you lose.
 Perhaps even before that with the "argent" (silver, money) of the day before.
+Perhaps even before that with Dougie-Cooper's coin magic at the casino.

 CHAD: What the hell?